-Are you trying to get over a bad day at work?
+Having a bad day at work, or you trying to get over one?
 You’ve landed in the right spot.

 I’ve had my fair share of difficult days at work, both as a professional and now as a full-time career coach, and I recognize it can be challenging to recover from a bad day at the office.